TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 same argument names.
 In our example the argument is called ``$blog`` in both cases, so we are on the safe side.

-Now we get an other problem: Also the ``editAction`` validates all parameter, but our blog object is not valid - we are captured in an endless loop.
+Now we have another problem: The ``editAction`` validates all parameters, but our blog object is not valid - we are trapped in an endless loop.
 Therefore we have to suppress the argument validation for the ``editAction``.
 For this we need the annotation :php:`@TYPO3\CMS\Extbase\Annotation\IgnoreValidation` – the comment block of the ``editAction`` must be changed like this: